Creating a square wave from a sum of sinusoids

 title="Накопление синусоид и приближение к прямоугольной функции")

-The behaviour of the sum of the harmonic series in the vicinity of the breaking point is sometimes called the Gibbs effect.
-According to the observed effect, adding a large number of sinusoids will result in the excess of the desired signal level at the break point tending to 9%, although the integral of the error will tend to zero.
+The behavior of the sum of a harmonic series in the vicinity of a discontinuity point is sometimes called the * Gibbs effect*.
+According to the observed effect, adding a large number of sinusoids will lead to the fact that the excess of the signal level we need at the break point tends to 9%, although the error integral will tend to zero.

 Conclusion

-We have studied a small example that allows us to come to an understanding of how the Fourier transform works and where some types of interference come from when transmitting pulsed signals.
+We have studied a small example that allows us to understand how the Fourier transform works and where some types of interference in the transmission of pulse signals come from.